deployKF/website/content/guides/getting-started.md

 ## Step 1: understand deployKF

-Before starting, you should read a little about what __deployKF__ is and how it works, a great place to start is the [Frequently Asked Questions (FAQ)](../faq.md) page.
+Before starting, you should read a little about what __deployKF__ is and how it works, a great place to start is the [Frequently Asked Questions](../faq.md) page.
+For a more detailed understanding, you can read the [Architecture](../about/architecture.md) page.

 ## Step 2: prepare requirements